Overview of subscription options

 Unsubscribe globally

 Out-of-the-box, Customer.io provides global unsubscribe functionality where your customers can subscribe or unsubscribe from email, SMS, WhatsApp, and push notifications.
-This is great for getting started, but as you grow, you may want to give your customers more control over the messages they receive with a subscription center.
+This is great for getting started, but as you grow, you may want to give your customers more control over the messages they receive with subscription preferences.

 In the middle of the page is the question, 'Do you want to unsubscribe from our messages?
 You'll stop receiving messages from us.'
 Underneath that is the Unsubscribe button.